T. J. H a r p e r

 B i o g r a p h y

-T. J. Harper is Associate Professor of Music and Director of Choral Activities at Loyola Marymount University in Los Angeles, California.
+T. J. HARPER is Associate Professor of Music, Director of Choral Activities, and Chair of the Department of Music at Loyola Marymount University in Los Angeles, California.
 During his previous tenure at Providence College he was honored to receive the Joseph R. Accinno Teacher of the Year Award.

 Dr. Harper maintains an active schedule in the US and abroad as a guest conductor, clinician, and jury member.
 Recent engagements include headlining the China National Choral Conference and conducting the Beijing Harmonia Choir; Master classes for El Sistema and conducting the Venezuela National Choir.
 Additional engagements include residencies, guest conducting, lectures and master classes in Argentina, Chile, China, Costa Rica, Germany, Hong Kong, Indonesia, Italy, Mexico, South Korea, Spain, Sweden, Taiwan, Thailand, Venezuela and honor choirs in California, Connecticut, Maine, Massachusetts, Mississippi, New Jersey, New Hampshire, New York, and Rhode Island.
 He has been engaged as a lecturer, presenter, and guest speaker at the 2015 Yale University International Choral Music Symposium; the 2015 European Choir Games in Magdeburg, Germany; Harvard University, Hofstra University, and the New England ACDA Collegiate Choral Conference.

-Dr. Harper is the National Chair for the ACDA Standing Committee on International Activities and the Director of the ACDA International Conductors Exchange Program (ICEP).
-He is the Past-President of the Rhode Island Music Educators Association (RIMEA), the Past-President of the Rhode Island chapter of the American Choral Directors Association, and the Rhode Island State Representative and founding member of the National Collegiate Choral Organization (NCCO).
+Dr. Harper recently held positions as Board Member for the International Federation of Choral Music (IFCM), the past Chair of the ACDA Standing Committee on International Activities, and the Director of the ACDA International Conductors Exchange Program (ICEP).
+He was the President of the Rhode Island Music Educators Association (RIMEA) and the President of the Rhode Island chapter of the American Choral Directors Association.

 Dr. Harper’s interests have led to research of the Nazi influence on German choral music and the music of Hugo Distler.
 His dissertation is entitled, Hugo Distler and the Renewal Movement in Nazi Germany.
 His research has also led to projects funded by the Providence College Committee on Aid to Faculty Research (CAFR) exploring voice-science in the choral rehearsal; the music of Johannes Brahms at the Brahms Institute in Lübeck, Germany and the Musikverein in Vienna, Austria; the music of Maurice Duruflé at St. Peter’s Abbey in Solesmes, France; and the folk music traditions of the Korean Peninsula at Dankook University in Seoul, South Korea.
 His publications have appeared in the ACDA Choral Journal, the International Federation of Choral Music (IFCM), the NAfME Online Choral Forum, the RIMEA Music Education Journal-RIMER, and he is also a contributing author to the recently published Student Engagement in Higher Education: Theoretical Perspectives and Practical Approaches for Diverse Populations.
 (Routledge)